-6-3 Control Panel
+6-2 Control Panel

-The control panel (located on the front of the chassis) must be connected to the JF1 connector on the serverboard to provide you with system status indications.
-A ribbon cable has bundled these wires together to simplify the connection.
-Connect the cable from JF1 on the serverboard to the appropriate header on the Control Panel PCB (printed circuit board).
+The control panel (located on the front of the chassis) must be connected to the JF1 connector on the serverboard to provide you with system status indicators.
+These wires have been bundled together as a ribbon cable to simplify the connection.
+Connect the cable from JF1 on the serverboard to the appropriate header on the Control Panel printed circuit board.
 Make sure the red wire plugs into pin 1 on both connectors.
 Pull all excess cabling out of the airflow path.

 The control panel LEDs inform you of system status.
-See "Chapter 3: System Interface" for details on the LEDs and the control panel buttons.
-Details on JF1 can be found in "Chapter 5: Advanced Serverboard Installation."
+See "Chapter 3: System Interface" for details.
+Details on the JF1 header can be found in "Chapter 5: Advanced Serverboard Setup."

-6-4 Chassis Cover
+6-3 Removing the Chassis Cover